For KS1 groups we offer a Discovery Day programme. These are flexible visit days, and can include any of the following:

 In this interactive planetarium show, children follow Ted the teddy bear as he visits the Moon, Sun, and all the planets, searching for the Great Big Bear in the sky.

-Sessions are 30 minutes long and are led by specialist early years' facilitators who introduce basic ideas of light and dark, and night and day through physical activity, music and story.
+Sessions are 30 minutes long and are led by specialist early years' facilitators who introduce basic scientific ideas through physical activity, music and story.

 For full details of KS1 sessions see our Primary Programme Guide (PDF).